 Yes, you read that right.
-There is a difference between dating and being in a relationship.
-This is how the confusion starts.
+There is a difference between dating and relationship and it’s a fine one.
+This is usually where the confusion begins.
 A relationship is like a rollercoaster.
-You feel afraid to get into it, but once you do, it is thrilling and exciting.
-But more than that, navigating the stages of a relationship can be confusing, especially when it starts off as casual dating.
-You are confused about whether it is still a casual thing or has become serious.
-Those butterflies in your stomach keep fluttering because you want to know where it is going!
+You feel afraid to hop onto it initially but once you do, it is thrilling and exciting all at once.
+But it is not all fun when you get to the top.
+Navigating the different stages of a relationship can be confusing and no easy thing.
+Especially when it starts off as casual dating, there are always a million questions and concerns leaving you forever perplexed and asking, ‘Where are we?’

-Dating vs Relationship
+Dating Vs Relationship

-8 Differences Between Dating And Being In A Relationship
+8 Differences Between Dating And Relationship

 Related Reading: Are You Falling In Love Too Fast?
 8 Reasons You Should Slow Down